 In elementary school, I entered a writing contest sponsored by our amazing librarians to get a Halloween story printed in a spiral-bound anthology, and they printed a separate book for my winning entry because my story was too long to go in the compilation with the other winners.
 For the Christmas story anthology contest, they invited me to illustrate the cover to head off my overachieving tendencies before I poured them into another 30-page story.
 Beehive Elementary, I hope you still don't have that mummy book on your shelves.
 But thank you for giving me my first taste of publishing.

 I started out as an illustration major in college in hopes of writing and illustrating my own picture books someday but quickly found a better home in the English department.
-After college, I became a children's magazine editor for a few years and still love editing more than writing, which makes me a slow writer because I love to edit as I go.
+After college, I became a children's magazine editor and still love editing more than writing, which makes me a slow writer because I edit as I go.

 I wrote young adult fiction for a while before circling back to what I started doing at four years old: writing picture books and dabbling in illustration.

-I'm proud to report that last time I lived in Texas, a tornado went down my street and I did not get sucked up.
+I'm pleased to report that last time I lived in Texas, a tornado went down my street and I did not get sucked up.